Cornwall (1810 ship)

 Cornwall was launched at Calcutta in 1810.
 She participated as a transport in two military campaigns more than 40 years apart.
 In between, she made four voyages for the British East India Company (EIC), carried assisted immigrants from England to Sydney, and transported convicts to Tasmania.
 She was wrecked at Mauritius in July 1858.

 Career

 For the invasions of Île Bourbon and Île de France (Mauritius) the British government hired a number of transport vessels.
-Most of the transports were "country ships", among them 'Cornwall.
+Most of the transports were "country ships"(vessels trading only east of the Cape of Good Hope), among them Cornwall.

 Next, Cornwall made the first of what would become four voyages for the EIC.